hyoo-ru/crowd.hyoo.ru/clock/readme.md

 ## Stamp Properties

 - Stamps from one peer is monotonic.
-Its useful to take delta from last saw state of peer to current state.
+Its useful to take delta from last seen state of peer to current state.
 Every peer should remember last version of all other peers.
-- Next stamp is greater than all known stamps.
+- Next stamp is greater than all seen stamps.